benyamindsmith/mapBliss/README.md

 Create beautiful maps of your adventures with Leaflet and the MapBox API in R.

-**If you want to learn how you can contribute to this project, feel free to contact me via my [website](https://bensstats.wordpress.com)**
+**If you want to learn how you can contribute to this project, feel free to contact me via my [website](https://bensstats.wordpress.com)**.

+**Do you see have a feature idea that you think would make mapBliss better?
+Feel free to [open an issue](https://github.com/benyamindsmith/mapBliss/issues) and make a feature request!**

 ## Introduction